 About the agreement

 On 19 June 2017, a broad coalition in the gold sector concluded the Responsible Gold Agreement.
-The parties cooperating are jewellers, goldsmiths, recyclers, NGOs, electronics companies, trade associations, and the government.
-The aim is to ensure respect for human rights and the environment throughout the entire value chain.
-The Agreement will remain in effect for a five-year period.
+Within the Agreement, jewelers, goldsmiths, recyclers, NGOs, electronics companies, industry associations and the government worked together for five years.
+The aim was to ensure respect for human rights and the environment throughout the entire value chain.

 Goldmining and recycling